On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Quantum Graphs

-In this case, we say that $\bar{F}$ \emph{implements} $\bar{v}$. \end{definition}
+In this case, we say that $\quantum{F}$ \emph{$\family{H}$-implements} $\vector{v}$. \end{definition}

-In fact, we will show that the set of $\mathcal{H}$-implementable vectors is the whole vector-space.
-Consequently, the quantum-graph implementing the $i$-th standard basis vector has to exist, which will yield Theorem~\ref{thm:quantum_pinning_mod_p}.
+In fact, we show that the set of $\family{H}$-implementable vectors is the whole vector-space.
+Consequently, the quantum-graph that $\family{H}$-implements the $i$-th standard basis vector has to exist, which is going to yield Proposition~\ref{prop:reduction_quantum_homs}.